 At the March 1, 1996, meeting, the Commission adopted a rule authorizing the issuance of advisory opinions to judges who would like guidance regarding ethical dilemmas.
 Special committees of the Commission draft opinions in response to written requests.
 A final opinion issues from the Commission and is confidential unless the requesting judge asks that it be public.
-In 2020, the Commission adopted one new advisory opinion.
+The Commission adopted no new advisory opinions in 2021.
 Advisory opinions are included in Appendix H.

-Staff also provided over 200 informal ethics opinions to judicial officers and court personnel.
+Staff also provided over 180 informal ethics opinions to judicial officers and court personnel.